Thury, Yonne: Late Middle Ages and Early Modern Era

 In any event, Thury and the surrounding region suffered greatly during the Crisis of the Late Middle Ages, including the Hundred Years' War.
 It was ravaged by roaming armies, especially in 1411 during an episode of the Armagnac–Burgundian Civil War and in 1423 in the run-up to the Battle of Cravant.
 Security did not return until well after the Peace of Arras in 1435.
+Thury had only eight registered landholders (tenanciers) in 1476, growing rapidly to 28 censitaires in 1481 and 60 in 1497.

-Thury was (re-)populated by newcomers (known as horsains, "foreigners") from other parts of the Kingdom of France.
+Thury's repopulation in the late 15th century was largely by newcomers (known as horsains, "foreigners") from other parts of the Kingdom of France.
 The village castle was built around that time.
-The church was rebuilt in the late 15th century and completed in 1503, with the portal sculpted in 1521.
+The church was also rebuilt then and completed in 1503, with the portal sculpted in 1521.
 In 1542, Francis I granted Thury by letters patent the right to hold a weekly market and three fairs a year (and also to erect fortifications around the village), which was reaffirmed by Henry III in 1576 and Louis XIV in 1669.

 The region suffered from renewed insecurity during the French Wars of Religion, as it was on the way of the armies of John Casimir of the Palatinate-Simmern in 1576, of Count Fabian of Dohna in 1587, and of François de La Grange d'Arquian in 1617 during the aristocratic uprising against Concino Concini.

 The hamlets of Grangette and Colangette, despite being geographically very close to Thury, where under separate jurisdiction as lands of the Abbey of Saint-Germain d'Auxerre and were only reunited with the rest of the village in 1710.

 In 1764, a fire ravaged much of Thury, even though the village castle and church were spared.

 Lordship of Thury after the Hundred Years' War

 Thury appears to have been part of the lordship of Puisaye at the time it was appropriated by Antoine de Chabannes from the disgraced Jacques Coeur in the early 1450s.
 Upon his death in 1488, Antoine was succeeded as lord of Puisaye by his son Jean de Chabannes (1462–1503), whose coat of arms was sculpted (and is still extant) at the top of the tower of the church of Thury.
-As Jean had no surviving son, the lordship of Puisaye was inherited by his daughter Antoinette de Chabannes (1498-1529) and went as dowry to the family of Anjou-Mézières in 1515 when she married René d'Anjou (1483-ca. 1521).
+As Jean had no surviving son, the lordship of Puisaye was inherited by his daughter Antoinette de Chabannes (1498–1529) and went as dowry to the family of Anjou-Mézières in 1515 when she married René d'Anjou (1483-ca. 1521).
 Their son Nicolas d'Anjou (1518-ca. 1569) sold Thury to Gaspard de Champs (?–1536), lord of nearby Pesselières, thus separating it from the other lands of Puisaye.

 After that, Thury was mostly transmitted through the female line, as was often the case in the early modern period.
 It thus went to: